A new book of poetry from the village of Gourdon was launched at the primary school at the end of January 2014.

 "The poems, which range over a150-year period, reveal significant aspects of Gourdon as a community and afford a unique insight into the thoughts and feelings of the people as they faced disaster,death and adversity as well as their joys,happy times and social interaction: a rich heritage,"

-The Gourdon Poetry Anthology is available as a print version at a sale price of £3.50 from the Maggie Law Maritime Museum.
-An electronic version is now available for downloading.
+The Gourdon Poetry Anthology is available as a print version at a sale price of £3.50 from the Maggie Law Maritime Museum or it can be read online below.